LeandroNeriSilva/LeandroNeriSilva/README.md

 **Data Scientist Jr | Big Data & Analytical Intelligence | Cloud & AI Enthusiast**

+I work with data analysis, analytical modeling, and the development of data-driven solutions, including machine learning, NLP, and LLMs, with a focus on quantitative thinking and data-driven decision-making.

 ---

 ### 🌐 Connect with me